-Regulation 14 of the Licensing Procedure (Scotland) Regulations 2007 provides that a party may be, represented by another person at a Hearing.
-However, the Board may decide not to hear from the representative where they cannot produce evidence, in the form of a written authority, confirming his standing to appear for the party.
+Regulation 14 of the Licensing Procedure (Scotland) Regulations 2007 provides that an applicant/licence holder may be represented by another person at a Board meeting.
+However, the Board may decide not to hear from the representative where they cannot provide written authorisation to act.